adamzukerman/harmony_experimentation/roadmap.md

 ## Where I Left Off
 * moving all input handling to input.py
 * Next is to move the mouse-related input functions.
 Also still have to test
-* Find a way to handle the global variables about MOUSE_PRESSED and PIANO_MODE

 ## Ideas for Next Steps
+* Factor out the matplotlib code into a separate file
 * Create an axis that shows nearby dissonances if note1 were to slide
 * Add a smooth slider for note1 that can recreate the peaks in the dissonance I say on music Stack Exchange
 * change structure of code to support an arbitrary number of notes
-* Set y-axis ticks to show octaves
+* Set x-axis ticks to show octaves
 * Find method to optimize dissonance of note1
   * scipy has a minimize_scalar() that works for functions with only one input.
 Not idea but could word for now.
 * Create a piano-like input using the keyboard.
-  * Resolve conflicts with matplotlib keybindings
+  * TODO: Resolve conflicts with matplotlib keybindings
+  * Also, this feature feels really crappy.
+It seems hard to make an intuitive mapping from keyboard to piano keys without an additional graphic
 * Redo how I set random overtones.
 It's currently not anything related to real sounds

 ## Bigger Ideas
 * Make a GUI with slider that controls sine waves
 * Create options to add notes
+  * Have a running list of active notes.
+  * Have a method to add and remove active notes
+  * Have a currently selected note.
+    * This note should be made visually more obvious
 * Create options to adjust step size of frequency shifting buttons for fine-tuning

 ## Code Improvement Ideas
 * Need to find a way to clean up tone_graph.py